 Will I regret not doing this?

 This one simple question has led to exponential personal growth for me.
-I’ve conquered fears, grown in my creative work, been on solo adventures around the world, and expanded my mind beyond consumerism.
+I’ve conquered fears, grown in my creative work, been on solo adventures around the world, and expanded my mind beyond overconsumption.

 The Comparison Trap